 Tom Wodrich, a county plan-ner assigned to work with the citizen group, said some of the grass-roots representatives appeared disappointed that some aspects of the plan, such as making preservation a vol-untary incentive program in-stead of a required one.
-"Nevertheless, the plan did put a value on conservation," Wodrich said.
+"Nevertheless, the plan did guidelines."